bu-else/2017-notes/README.md

 * If there is a tight budget or deadline, use non-native approach
 * Assess the community around the framework
   - Absence of community support can be slow you down

+## Version control systems and associated workflows

+Below, we briefly enumerate some points of interest in the history of version control systems (VCSs).

+  * Source Code Control System (SCCS)
+    * Developed in Bell Labs in 1972
+  * Revision Control System (RCS)
+    * Only works on single files
+    * Primarily useful as a locking mechanism
+    * Version history can be edited by users
+  * Concurrent Versions System (CVS)
+    * No new releases since 2008
+    * Client-server with checkout of complete copies
+    * Concurrent work possible; only changes to latest version of a file are accepted
+    * Changes require an account and password
+    * Support for branches
+    * Delta compression to store changes
+  * SVN
+    * Created to be mostly compatible with CVS
+    * Support for binary files
+    * Still used for some major open source projects
+    * Many access control options
+    * Support for branches exists (but is cumbersome and used sparingly)
+    * Centralized model
+      * One of the creator's stated goals: prevent "insecure programmers" from hiding their code
+      * Only one copy of the complete history is present
+        * Backups of the one central repository must be maintained independently
+      * Users only need to keep a copy of files on which they are working
+    * User interfaces more mature (and arguably easier to create)
+  * Git
+    * Distributed architecture
+      * Multiple redundant repositories
+      * Every user has a complete copy of the repository stored locally
+    * No centralized access control
+      * Users individually decide from whom to merge changes
+    * Users have their own local version control at all times
+    * Branching is a standard and frequent part of the workflow
+    * Merging is a standard and frequent part of the workflow
+    * As repositories grow, storage cost of redundant copies can be an issue
+      * Large projects sometimes slit their codebase into separate components, each with their own repository
+  * Mercurial
+    * Distributed architecture
+    * More user-friendly command line interface
+  * Version control systems are now being developed for professional target audiences in other domains (music, law, medicine, and so on).

+In this course, we will use Git.
+Git offers a variety of features; its flexibility allows developers to use a variety of different workflows that are all compatible with Git.
+While there are many options, in this course we will adopt a Git workflow that is similar to the following one: [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/).